 I’ve spent many weekends, birthdays, and other celebrations exploring Napa food and neighboring wine country across Healdsburg, Sonoma, and Napa Valley.
 I have my go-tos in the Sonoma square and my favorite spots in the town of Healdsburg, yet somehow I had hardly spent any time exploring downtown Napa.

-With the help of one of my oldest friends (who is now a winemaker and local there) I created a list of the best restaurants in Napa to scout out.
-I wanted to include not only wine tasting rooms and fancy restaurants but craft breweries, markets, and local’s favorite places to eat.
+With the help of one of my oldest friends (who is now a winemaker and local there) I created a list of the best restaurants in Napa’s downtown area to scout out.
+I wanted to include not only wine tasting rooms and fancier restaurants but also craft breweries, markets, and local’s favorite places to eat.

 I set out on a mission to see what flavors await those who may want to experience wine country but not jump into the crowds and craziness that can be the Napa Valley (word has gotten out!)